 If you want to encourage the children on your shopping list to be more creative, I’ve compiled the ultimate list of items that will inspire kids to use their imaginations as they play.

 Here are my absolute favorite creative toys that should be on every shopper’s holiday list to help kids design, create, build, pretend and problem solve.
+These are the toys and gift ideas to foster creativity.

-Building Toys to Foster Creativity:
+Holiday Gift Ideas: Building Toys to Foster Creativity

 MegaBlocks: All three of my kids loved these and they’re perfect for beginner builders.